 Overall, Blood Vessel is best treated as if it is a grindhouse type of horror film.
 It is a truly neat concept with solid visual effects and lighting, plus I’ll confess that I enjoyed seeing Australian actor Nathan Phillips return to the screen too.
 Blood Vessel is certainly a brainless film with typical characters who fall into aspects we have seen before.
 For the most part, it is a slow-burning horror film, but it is still guaranteed to please many who watch it.

-Blood Vessel (2019) is Available on DVD from August 5th
+Blood Vessel (2019) is Now Available on Bluray & DVD

 Blood Vessel (2019) – Movie Review Podcast is now available!